stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/How_Tos/03_Disable_Anchor_Links.md

-title: Disable Anchor Rewriting
+title: Disable anchor rewriting

-# Disable Anchor Rewriting
+# Disable anchor rewriting

 Anchor links are links with a "#" in them.
 A frequent use-case is to use anchor links to point to different sections of the current page.
 For example, we might have this in our template: